DmitriySalnikov/godot-console/README.md

 1. Clone or download this repository
 2. Copy 'Console' folder to any directory of your project
-3. Add 'Console.tscn' to Autoload
+3. Add 'Console/Console.tscn' to Autoload
 4. Add new actions to Input Map: "console_toggle", "console_up", "console_down"

 ## Examples